The Cyclades · Naxos

 Where We Sleep

-The stay.
+The stay

-Naxos is mostly small hotels and one serious flagship (the Naxian Collection on Stelida hill).
+Naxos is mostly small hotels and one big flagship (the Naxian Collection on Stelida hill).
 Three tiers — the mid-tier is the sweet spot.
 Beach hotels cluster at Agios Prokopios and Plaka; Chora is the walk-everywhere alternative.

-Considered & Comfortable · from €130
+Smart & Comfortable · from €130

 What it's known for